Idiosyncratic Cover Art

 - New Moon has the color scheme right, but the flower actually has nothing to do with the book, and Meyer has stated that she wanted it to be a clock.

-- The Symphony Of Ages fantasy novels all have the same format of cover art: Raphsody's current True Companions are standing, viewed in profile, against a very pretty backdrop.
+- The Symphony of Ages fantasy novels all have the same format of cover art: Raphsody's current True Companions are standing, viewed in profile, against a very pretty backdrop.
 One of them is holding a plot-relevant item in hand.

 - One edition of the four The Hitchhiker's Guide to the Galaxy books (back when the trilogy only had four books) had each book showing one quarter of four different pictures: a towel with the words "Don't Panic", the Heart of Gold, a face and a fish.
 You could put the books together in four different ways to reassemble the four pictures.
+In addition, one particular arrangement of the spines would reveal the number 42.

-- Some recent editions of the World Book Encyclopedia form the title WORLD BOOK across the spines when the volumes are arranged in order.
+- Some editions of the World Book Encyclopedia form the title WORLD BOOK across the spines when the volumes are arranged in order.

 - Old British editions of Robin Hobb's novels all had fantasy art within an ornate borderwork, with the style of the border changing with each trilogy.
 Newer editions all have a single animal on a plain background (although one had a ship), similiar to...

-- The UK covers Scott Westerfeld's Midnighters trilogy form a clock on the spine, hands at 12 o'clock.
+- The UK covers of Scott Westerfeld's Midnighters trilogy form a clock on the spine, hands at 12 o'clock.

 - Many of the Star Wars Expanded Universe novels have the Star Wars logo written across—not down, like on most books, but across—the spine.
 Some have the titles written the same way; others don't.
 It's a bit inconsistent.
 Also, the Star Wars logo is always on the cover, usually at the top, sometimes in raised letters, with the book's Era emblem on a lower corner of the back.